Mahendra14/ReactRouterSetup/README.md

 use outlet from react-router-dom to wrap it over another component

 Made use of outlet to add a wrapper over the about pages

+making use of useNavigate hook for navigating to different routes irrespective of children components